 Dave is self-employed and lives in Tulsa with his wife of 42 years, Janet.
 They have 3 children, and 6 grandsons and 2 granddaughters; Daniel (former Navy lieutenant with 3 deployments to the Arabian Gulf and now with L3 Harris as a Mechanical Engineer), married to Deidra (Head Volleyball Coach at Lincoln Christian School – 3X State Champions) and sons Jett, Jax, and Knox; Jordan (Nuclear Engineer at Oak Ridge National Laboratory), married to Emily(Chemical Engineer at Nalco) and son J.D., daughter AnnaBelle, and son Xavier; and Kendal (SLP), married to Michael McMahon (Worship Pastor at Chilhowee Hills Baptist Church, Knoxville, TN), son Meyers and daughter Lively.

-Dave is an author and his book, Missing Playbook Page - Fundamentals Behind the Physical, Mental, and Emotional Elements of Commitment, was released Fall 2011.
+Dave is an author and his book, Missing Playbook Page - Fundamentals Behind the Physical, Mental, and Emotional Elements of Commitment, was released in Fall 2011.

 District 39 see map